John Yao is a Conn-Selmer Artist and plays King trombones and Greg Black mouthpieces.

 Both of Yao’s bands have held residencies at popular New York City venues such as the ShapeShifter Lab and Terraza 7 café.
 He also founded the Big Band & Beyond Concert Series featuring the JY-17 premiering new for big band at each concert.
 The series goal is to further new works in the genre and to offer a broad view of the possibilities of jazz composition.

 John has also established him as an in demand educator in New York and beyond.
-He teaches at Hunter College High School and is an active guest artist and soloist at colleges and universities around the United States and abroad.
+Presently he serves as an adjunct faculty member at Molloy College, Queens College and is an active guest artist and soloist at colleges and universities around the United States and abroad.